OpenPrinting/ps-printer-app/README.md

 - Add printer auto-setup for all supported printers

-- Add driver named "auto" which selects the PPD automatically based on device ID

 - Correct locations for the state file, the log file, and user-added PPD files